George Kapitelli FCPA

 Profitability

-- total comprehensive net income has improved from $0.8 million in 2023 to a surplus of $8.1 million in 2024 due to strong investment fund valuation gains and foreign exchange translation gains.
+- total comprehensive net income of $5.1m, compared with $8.1m in 2024, primarily reflecting lower investment valuation gains and reduced foreign exchange translation gains.

 Strategic initiatives